jimkang/term-tracker/README.md

 A persistent record of terms used in documents that can be used for TF-IDF analysis or other purposes.
 The backing store is just a JSON file, which is loaded entirely in memory.
 It's nice and simple and will work for, say, personal blogs, but it's not a corpus that does not fit in memory.

+You can also just run it in memory without a file by omitting the `storeFile` option.

 Installation
 ------------